-“The Bay Area has no many microclimates,” says Weather Underground Chief Meteorologist Jeff Masters.
+“The Bay Area has so many microclimates,” says Weather Underground Chief Meteorologist Jeff Masters.
 “You’ve got a lot of very specialized weather environments, and the area is pretty well covered with personal weather stations — maybe over 50 in the Bay Area.
 All now have their own capability to have a forecast.”

-The new system takes two or three weeks to record actual conditions form a particular weather station, and then uses algorithms to calculate best forecast.
+The new system takes two or three weeks to record actual conditions from a particular weather station, and then uses algorithms to calculate the best forecast.
 “We take what the National Weather Service does and some of the more high-powered computer models, and we take all these inputs and generate a ‘best’ forecast,” Masters explains.

 And the system will also track data after the forecast to show how accurate that best forecast turns out to be.

 Masters admits that is might not always be better than the more general county or climate zone reports.
 But, he adds, “It’s going to give people more options – there’s two forecasts instead of one.
 The NWS and this best forecast from our system.
 With our verification, you’ll get actual feedback on what is the best forecast for your area.”